gpeiris/OAR-Dashboard/README.md

 # OAR-Dashboard
 Simple dashboard script to visualise dose to organs at risk (OARs).
 Values from the treatment plans as generated in [Box-Plots](../../../Box-Plots).
+The purpose of this code is to see how dose to OARs is affected by factors such as tumour size, target conformity or leaf width.

 ## Requirements
 For this code to work, you will need to provide a .csv file matching the format of the template provided.
 All volumes are in centimetres cubed [cc].